ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-primary.md

 * For the **Small** capacity, you get two vSAN™ capacity disks 1.9 TB SSD.
 * For the **Customizable** capacity, you can choose the type and number of capacity disks according to your needs.
 * Use the IBM-provided VMware license for vSAN by selecting **Include with purchase**.
-Only select **I will provide** if you are upgrading an existing BYOL cluster.
+Select **I will provide** only if you are upgrading an existing BYOL cluster.

 ## Estimated resources available per cluster
 {: #vrw-orderinginstance-consldt-est}